leticiaschneider/leticiaschneider.github.io/README.md

 # 🚀 Building My Portfolio in One Day with Gatsby and Tailwind CSS

-Creating a portfolio in just one day?
-Yes, it’s possible!
-I recently built my personal portfolio using Gatsby and Tailwind CSS, and in this post, I'll guide you through the steps to do the same.
-If you have Node.js installed, you're just a few commands away from launching your own portfolio!
+I decided to build my portfolio in just one day using Gatsby and Tailwind CSS.
+Gatsby gave me speed and flexibility, while Tailwind made styling quick and easy, without overcomplicating things.
+If you’re looking to build a clean and responsive portfolio fast, here’s how I did it.

 <br>